 To revert to a particular snapshot, enter the following link in your web browser address bar:

-<shop_domain> portion of the link with the actual address of your store and
+<shop_domain> with the actual address of your store,

 Reverting to a snapshot will cause your store to be re-deployed with a module set matching the one reflected by the snapshot.
 Note that your store will not remove any modules that were installed after the date of the snapshot - all it will do is disable any such modules.
 Neither will it re-install any modules that were active when the snapshot was taken but were removed later on.

 After a snapshot restoration, a new snapshot will be written to the snapshots file.
 The format of this snapshot should be similar to the following: